-I shared some tips with you a couple weeks ago about grilling but there’s more to barbecue season than burgers and steaks!
+I shared some tips with you recently about grilling but there’s more to barbecue season than burgers and steaks!

 Why turn on the stove to cook your veggies when you have a perfectly good hot grill already prepped?
 Never mind the fact that grilled veggies and fruits taste like something out of Heaven — if you know how to cook them properly!